openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

     -lb <omz_idr>/demos/action_recognition_demo/python/driver_actions.txt
 ```

+When single image applied as an input, the demo will process and render it quickly, then exit.
+In this particular case, recommendation is to also apply `loop` option, which will enforce looping over processing the single image, so processed results will be continuously visualized on screen.
+The demo allow saving of processed results to a Motion JPEG AVI file or separate JPEG or PNG files when `-o` option is used.
+To save processed results in AVI file, the name of output file with `avi` extension should be specified with `-o` option, for example: `-o output.avi`.
+To save processed results as an images, the template name of output image file with `jpg` or `png` extension should be specified with `-o` option, as shown on example: `-o output_%03d.jpg`.
+The actual file names will be constructed from template at runtime by replacing regular expression `%03d` with frame number, resulting in storing files with names like following: `output_000.jpg`, `output_001.jpg`, and so on.
+In case folder of pictures is used as a demo input the recommendation is to store results as images too, storing to AVI file may not work if input images are of different resolution.

+>**NOTE**: Windows* systems may not have Motion JPEG codec installed by default.
+If this is the case, OpenCV FFMPEG backend could be downloaded by PowerShell script, located at OpenVINO install package at the path `<INSTALL_DIR>/opencv/ffmpeg-download.ps1`.
+This script should be run with Administrative privileges.
+Or, alternatively, storing results to images can be used.

 ## Demo Output

 The application uses OpenCV to display the real-time action recognition results and current inference performance (in FPS).